vivianngo97/Punctuation_Transcription/README.md

 # Future Considerations
 These are some enhancements that could improve the performance of the model.
 - Include word embeddings using wordnet or word2vec
-- Tune parameters of the model to improve diagnostics
 - Use POS tag as a feature
 - Map every rare word to a common word in the vocabulary that has the same POS tag (e.g. map all rare proper nouns to "John")
+- Tune parameters of the model to improve diagnostics
+- Train the model on more corpora and have more layers.

 # Examples

+The example model is trained on 95,233 samples, validated on 10,581 samples, and took roughly 75 minutes to train.
+Below are the results.
+Note that accuracy is not the most important evaluation metric here because of the class imbalance of punctuations.

 <pre><code>
     print(hello word)